visit-dav/visit/src/doc/dev_manual/ContributingToDocumentation/index.rst

     For example, if you have one `example <http://www.llnl.gov>`__ and another `example <http://www.llnl.gov>`__.

-* If you are having trouble getting the formatting for a section worked out and the time involved to re-gen the documentation is too much, you could try an
-  `on-line, real-time reStructuredText Renderer <http://rst.ninjs.org>`_ to quickly try different things and see how they work.
+* If you are having trouble getting the formatting for a section worked out and the time involved to re-gen the documentation is too much, you could try temporarily editing a `new GitHub Wiki Page <https://github.com/visit-dav/visit/wiki/_new>`_ with format set to reStructuredText to quickly try different things and hit the **Preview** button there to see how they work.

 .. _contributing_line_length: